wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/medical-imaging-data/includes/dicom-service.md

 ## Medical Imaging Server for DICOM

-​Additionally, there's also an open-source version, [Medical Imaging Server for DICOM](https://github.com/microsoft/dicom-server/?azure-portal=true) that you can maintain on your own with feature parity between it and the one managed by Microsoft.
+Additionally, there's also an open-source version, [Medical Imaging Server for DICOM](https://github.com/microsoft/dicom-server/?azure-portal=true) that you can maintain on your own with feature parity between it and the one managed by Microsoft.
 This, for example,  allows a developer to run the open-source version locally in a docker instance for testing and have feature parity with the Azure service.

 The following diagram is an example of the path of an image or other DICOM object through the DICOM service and then to other services such as AI, custom applications, analytics, and more.